i Prioritisation and resource allocation of the enforcement authorities

 - the Prosecution Body, tasked with investigative powers under the direction of the General Prosecutor.

-According to the preparatory work for the BCEL, the Prosecution Body must play the role of an ‘independent filter’ in order to refuse the opening of instructions and to dismiss cases in view of the priority policy and of the available means, or because a complaint is unfounded or time-barred.
+The Prosecution Body must play the role of an 'independent filter' in order to refuse the opening of instructions and to dismiss cases in view of the priority policy and of the available means, or because a complaint is unfounded or time-barred.
 The Prosecution Body has been granted the power to dismiss a case by adopting a reasoned decision.2 Such a decision is open to appeal before the President of the BCA.

-The BCEL also reiterates the possibility for the Competition College to declare, in a reasoned decision, that according to the elements in its possession, there are no grounds for acting in a case submitted to it by the Prosecution Body.4
+The BCEL also reiterates the possibility for the Competition College to declare, in a reasoned decision, that according to the elements in its possession, there are no grounds for acting in a case submitted to it by the Prosecution Body.3

 Another interesting development is the entry into force on 22 June 2017 of a law inserting the action for damages for infringements of the competition law in Title 3 of Book XVII of the BCEL, transposing into Belgian law Directive 2014/104/EU of 26 November 2014 on certain rules governing actions for damages under national law for infringements of the competition law provisions of the Member States and of the European Union.
 Based on the new provisions inserted in the BCEL, any natural or legal person having suffered harm caused by an infringement of the competition law has the right to obtain full compensation for such harm.
 These provisions apply to any infringements of Articles 101 and 102 TFEU or of their Belgian counterparts, or of both.
 If there is a decision by the BCA finding an infringement, such a finding is deemed irrefutably established for follow-on damage proceedings before national courts.